JBlaney93/combat-connect/README.md

 Right now, a basic database is included in the first commit but I think moving forward we will be better to have our own local db and not include this file in commits.

-When you pull the code there might be a bd file already.
+When you pull the code there might be a db file already.

 If not follow the steps to set up the db locally.